seanKenkeremath/lords-and-lads/README.md

 ## X - Sparks

-If a spark is observed by any player when the hammer strikes a nail, that player may exclaim "Spark!" and all players, Lords & Lads, must take a drink.
+If a spark is observed when the hammer strikes a nail, any player may call "Spark!" and all players, Lords & Lads, must take a drink.